Pittsburgh Airport To Allow Non-Fliers Past Security

 Starting next week in Pittsburgh, people won’t need a plane ticket to access shops, restaurants, or gates.

-The airport says they will open its Airmall to non-flyers, so long as they go through screening.
+The airport says they will open its Airside Terminal to non-flyers, so long as they go through screening.

 The “myPITpass” pilot program, which will be available Monday through Friday from 9 a.m. to 5 p.m., will also allow visitors to go to airside terminals, to meet passengers coming and going.